GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/searching-wordpress-data/en.md

 </div>

-For instance, this query retrieves all posts that have a thumbnail, and those that do not:
+This query retrieves all posts that have a thumbnail, and those that do not:

 ```graphql
 query {